 Social security numbers for students and parents

-Records of investments, other income not reported elsewhere, or both
+Records of investments, other income not reported elsewhere, or both.

-Records of FSA ID for students and parents
+Records of FSA ID for students and parents.

-Once you have submitted your FAFSA, you’ll have to wait several days for the results.
+After you have submitted your FAFSA, you’ll have to wait several days for the results.
 Eventually, you will receive a Student Aid Report (SAR), which is a summary of your answers plus vital information on your eligibility status.
 Be sure to review this entire report carefully, especially to see if there were any errors or problems while processing your information.